Face Reader Software

 - Do you want privacy by default?
 If you are operating within the European Union, then this is definitely something you need to consider.
-In the context of Face Reading Software, privacy by default could mean that faces in videos are blurred, unless you opt for them not to be, for example.
+In the context of Face Reading Software, privacy by default could mean that faces in videos are blurred automatically, unless you disable this option yourself.

 - Do you want to analyze images, video, or both?
 Make sure you choose software that allows you to analyze faces in the format that you want it to.

 Face Reader Software can be integrated into Facial Recognition technology to assist with liveness detection.
 For example, a user may be required to smile or to wink to prove that there is a real person behind the camera, not a photo or mask to fool the facial recognition software.